Señorita 89: Development

 On 3 August 2020, Señorita México was announced as one of Starz's first international original series for its Starzplay streaming service.
 On 29 April 2021, it was announced that filming had begun and that the series title had been changed to Señorita 89.
 On 23 December 2021, it was announced that the series would premiere on 27 February 2022.
-On 12 October 2022, the series was renewed for a second season.
+On 12 October 2022, Lionsgate+ renewed the series for a second season.
+In February 2024, Universal+ acquired the rights to the series following the shutdown of Lionsgate+.
+The second season premiered on 13 March 2024.

 Casting

 On 29 April 2021, the complete cast was announced.